Muntrie Berry Austalian Native Plant

 Method

-Heat oven to 190 degrees Oil or line with baking paper an 18cm baking dish.
+Heat oven to 190 degrees.
+Oil or line with baking paper an 18cm baking dish.
 Mash 2 bananas in a small bowl.
 Sprinkle with lemon juice and a heaped teaspoon of brown sugar or glucose equivalent.
 Mix together and set aside.

 In a separate bowl, mash 1 cup of Muntrie berries and set aside.
 Gently heat the remaining sugar or glucose and the butter in a small saucepan until the butter has just melted.
-Pour into a small bowl then allow to cool slightly.
-Sift the flour or equivalent into a large bowl making a well in the centre.
+Pour into a small bowl, then allow to cool slightly.
+Sift the flour or equivalent into a large bowl, making a well in the centre.

 Beat the eggs into the sweetened butter mixture.
 Pour into the flour well and mix thoroughly.
 Gently stir in fruit mixtures.
 Pour half the mixture into the prepared tin.
-Place the remaining fruit sliced on the cake mixture.
+Place the remaining sliced fruit on the cake mixture.
 Cover with the remaining cake mixture.

 Bake in the oven for 50 – 55 minutes or until well risen and brown.
 Allow cooling in the tin for 5 minutes before taking it out.
 Serve hot or cold.
-A few optional extras to this would also be 50 grams of chopped nuts, or a teaspoon of cinnamon.
+A few optional extras to this would also be 50 grams of chopped nuts or a teaspoon of cinnamon.